Back to blog

 Traditional marketing funnels were linear: Awareness → Consideration → Conversion.
 Retention-first funnels are circular: Conversion → Engagement → Loyalty → Advocacy → Repeat Conversion.

 This cycle means the key performance indicator (KPI) is no longer just cost per acquisition (CPA) but customer lifetime value (CLV or LTV).
 Agencies and brands that optimize for LTV build more sustainable growth, instead of chasing short-term wins.
+The math behind shifting from CPA to LTV-based KPIs is detailed in our ROAS in IAP games piece.

 What This Means for Marketers and Agencies